 A: It means doing things for others, and not because I expect something in return.
 It means that I’m taking responsibility for how my life goes, and not placing blame on anyone else.
 Good energy means that one can see a bigger picture and is opened to experience good and bad.
 This is the only way of becoming the better versions of ourselves.

 Q: What do you think there is too much of, and too little of?

 A: There is too much destruction, hatred, discrimination and ignorance.
 But we can change this with just a little bit more of acceptance, unconditional love, and human dignity.

 Q: What would you be doing if you didn’t have your current occupation?

 A: I’d be planting flowers in parks and public gardens in New York City.

 Q: What would you do if you were the president?

-A: I’d legalize gay marriage, adoption and surrogacy all over the world, I’d make spiritual teaching the main part of children’s education in schools, and I’d legalize natural, herbal drugs instead of chemicals and poisons which only brings money to the big fish of the medical industry, but doesn’t really get to heal the World and it’s citizens.
+A: I’d legalise gay marriage, adoption and surrogacy all over the world, I’d make spiritual teaching the main part of children’s education in schools, and I’d legalise natural, herbal drugs instead of chemicals and poisons which only brings money to the big fish of the medical industry, but doesn’t really get to heal the World and it’s citizens.

 Q: What can’t you live without?